 - Only works for originally intended uses.
 Different problems will require different software.

 - Each solution requires the development and management of an integration that lets it work with other solutions and your core line of business applications.

-- Managing multiple point solutions is unwieldy for IT and can result in frustrating communication lapses between departments.
+- Managing multiple point solutions is unwieldy for IT and can result in communication lapses between departments.

 - Solutions can be tailored to meet different industry requirements, integrations, regulations, or equipment.